contao/docs/docs/manual/layout/module-management/website-search.en.md

 <!-- indexer::continue -->
 ```

-The target page, which is called up when the form is submitted, has been entered here using an insert tag so that the form will still work even if the alias of the target page changes over time.
+The target page that is called when the form is submitted has been entered here using an insert tag so that the form still works even if the alias of the target page changes over time.
 GET" was selected as the transmission method and the search field was given the field name "keywords".

 ## Exclude areas from the search

-You must have just wondered what the two strange comments that surround the HTML code of our search form mean.
-These comments, invisible in the frontend, tell the search engine not to index the content inside.
+You might have just wondered what the two strange comments that enclose the HTML code of our search form mean.
+These comments, invisible in the frontend, tell the search engine not to index the content.

 ```html
 <!-- indexer::stop -->